Chapter Three: Substructure

 "No", he said.
 "I'll own it; I am a killer."

-Marta started saying "No", and began the same shushing she had consoled him with when he was viraling out and very ill.
+Marta started saying "No", and shushed him as she had before, when he was viraling out and very ill.
 Aaron recalled his feverish head drooping onto her shoulder and into her care, her fingers running through his hair in comfort.
 He brought the delicate hand he held up and kissed it.

 Aaron turned to face her and said again, flatly, "I'm a killer."
-Marta's eyes took in his confession with concern.
+Marta's sorrowful green eyes took in his confession with concern.

 "Every day since Iraq I wake up promising myself I will never kill again.
 It's a promise I can't keep.
 Worse, it's a promise I know I won't keep.
-I wish I could," he sighed, returning her gaze with a weary, resigned look.
+If only I could," he sighed, returning her gaze with a weary, resigned look.

 Aaron continued, gravely telling her, "I see the face of every person dead by my actions even before I make it out of bed.
 That guard I killed?
 He was married; wearing a ring.
-How many innocents?
+How many innocents, you asked?
 More than I care to admit, even to myself."

-He paused, looking upwards as if begging forgiveness, his face penitent.
+He paused, looking upwards as if begging forgiveness, his face searching and penitent, then sighed.
 "Thanks to the enhancements, I know them well.
 I see too much of their lives clearly."

 Marta took his face in her hands, to focus him on her, not his suffering.
 "You are."
 She brought his head down to hers so that their foreheads were touching.